nlordell/p8-controller/README.md

 <script src="p8-controller.js"></script>
 ```

-Take a look at the `Makefile` to see how we do this automatically for the exported demo and POOM cartriges.
+Take a look at the `Makefile` to see how we do this automatically for the exported demo and POOM cartridges.

 It may be confusing that there is a `src/controller.js` and a `target/p8-controller.js`.
 This was done to allow the `Makefile` to potentially bundle multiple JavaScript files in the future.